na5imuzzaman/SpellChecker/README.md

 To run this project on your [localhost](http://127.0.0.1) you need to follow these steps sequentially & run every command on <em>Terminal or Command Prompt</em>.

+> Download

+To download this project, either make a pull request or click [here](https://github.com/nasimuzzaman-nasim/SpellChecker/archive/master.zip) to download zip file of this project.
+Now unzip it using proper software like <em>winrar</em>.

 > Install these package locally.